Rural veterinary practice

 Sleepy foal disease

 The birth canal of breeding mares becomes less elastic as years pass by.
-The vulva that ensures that the vagina is closed becomes slacker and air can flow in and out of the vagina as the mare moves: this is called windsucking.
-The inner lining of the vagina can become inflamed and the infection may spread to the uterus.
+The vulva that ensures that the vagina is closed becomes slacker and air can flow in and out of the vagina as the mare moves: which is called windsucking.
+The vagina can become inflamed and the infection may spread to the uterus.
 This makes it difficult to have the mare be with young.
 The sucking of air can be prevented by making the vulva and the rear part of the vagina somewhat smaller.
 This surgical correction (vulvoplasty) involves closing about one-third of the opening.
-And so two-thirds remain open.
+So two-thirds remain open.
 Still, this procedure is referred to as ‘the closure’ of the mare in the horse world.

 Cutting the vulva open

 If the vulva has been partially sutured close, it will need to be opened up again prior to the delivery of a foal.
 Failing to do so increases the risk of tearing during the delivery which may result in nasty wounds.
 It is not wise to wait until the delivery has started before cutting the mare open: the foal is forced out in a matter of ten minutes or so.
 Which means you will always be too late if you still have to drive to the farm concerned.
 Once the udder of a mare becomes distended, then it is safe to say that the birth will take place within a few days.
 That is when I pay the farm a visit.
 After administering a local anaesthetic, I cut the vulva entirely open, following the existing scar, straight upward.
 I leave the wound open.
-Following the birth and the subsequent servicing, the uterus is again washed twice and then closed again.
-The wound must be ‘freshened up’ for the edges to grow together.
+Following the birth and the subsequent servicing, the uterus is again 'washed' twice and then 'closed' again.
+Before closing the vulva, the wound (being a few days old) must be freshened up for the edges to grow together.
 By cutting away scar tissue on both sides, the wound will heal better and the closure can be repeated more often.

 Urine in de vagina